Lugo shines in season debut, Mets beat Braves 2-1

 STRUGGLES AT THE PLATE

 The Braves have grounded into 66 double plays, most in the NL. ...
 Adams went 1 for 14 in the series. ...
-Atlanta scored just three runs over the last three games, stranding 23 runners.
+Atlanta scored just three runs over the last three games, stranding 23 runners. ...
+Over the last four games, the Braves are hitting .121 with runners in scoring position.

 STRUGGLES AT THE BAG